|Location||Seoul, South Korea|

 |Academic Term||Summer Quarter|

-||Students currently enrolled in a college/university with at least one semester of attendance & an assessment will be made to select students.|
+|Prerequisites||Current undergraduate student with at least one semester of attendance.
+An assessment will also be made to select students.|

-||Korea University International Summer Campus (KU ISC) provides an excellent opportunity for students to learn about Korea through academic and cultural immersion during the summer months.
+|General||KU ISC provides an excellent opportunity for students to learn about Korea through academic and cultural immersion during the summer months.
 It offers one semester's load of work condensed into six weeks, during which renowned academics teach both domestic and international students.|

 KU, a member of Universitas 21, is nationally recognized for its commitment to teaching and academic excellence.
 The university’s academic breadth is extensive with its 81 departments in 19 colleges & divisions, and 18 graduate schools and it has over 1,400 full-time faculty members.
 KU has particularly strong Humanities and Asian Studies Departments along with the recently established Graduate School of International Studies (GSIS).
 KU is also renowned for its professional schools of Law, Medicine and Business Administration.